Angelina Jolie Reveals Intimate Details About Her Divorce From Brad Pitt

 Angelina Jolie got pretty emotional as she revealed intimate details regarding her highly publicized divorce from Brad Pitt in a recent BBC interview.
 While in Cambodia, Jolie was promoting her latest film, First They Killed My Father, when she was asked about the incident that led to her filing for divorce from Pitt, 53.
-The BBC reporter created space for the sensitive conversation by saying Jolie’s film was about “family” and “loss — she then asked about the controversial incident that occurred which lead to her separation from the Oscar-winning actor.
+The BBC reporter created space for the sensitive conversation by saying Jolie’s film was about “family” and “loss.”
+She then asked about the controversial incident that occurred which lead to her separation from the Oscar-winning actor.

 “It was a very difficult time… Many people find themselves in this situation … My whole family have all been through a difficult time.
 My focus is my children, our children.”